gnanibioinfo/EzMAP-v2.0/README.md

 ## Pipeline Output

-When EzMAP2 runs the full upstream pipeline, it creates the following output structure in your chosen output directory:
+When EzMAP v2.0 runs the full upstream pipeline, it creates the following output structure in your chosen output directory:

 ```
 <your-output-dir>/